Estimated reading time: 6 minutes

 Their lake was full of ducks!
 I can see duck tamales in the future.

-We headed home to the ship and went to the Suite Lounge where we had some Indian chicken and cold cuts.
-We watched as Mazatlan disappeared.
+We returned to the ship and went to the Suite Lounge, where we had Indian chicken and cold cuts.
+There, we watched as Mazatlan disappeared.

-Mary decided we needed to go to the shows tonight so we headed to Studio-B for the ice skating show!
-We were wowed by the drone display; watch the movie and you will see almost 100 drones dancing over the ice.
+Mary decided we needed to go to the shows tonight, so we headed to Studio B for the ice skating show!
+The drone display wowed us; watch the movie, and you will see almost 100 drones dancing over the ice.

-The skaters were quite good doing their routines in such a relatively small rink.
+The skaters did their routines well in such a relatively small rink.

 Amazing skaters in Studio-B

-From the ice skating event, we walked quickly to the main theater and watched the juggling act.
-We were in the second row and it was so funny, I almost spilled my wine.
+We walked quickly to the main theater from the ice skating event and watched the juggling act.
+We were in the second row, and it was so funny that I almost spilled my wine.

 We enjoyed the act.

-From the theater we met up with Jon and Sarah who were in the Boleros Bar so we could have a nightcap and do a little dancing.
-We managed to do some waltzes and cha chas.
-We look pretty good considering we had each had two glasses of vino!
+From the theater, we met up with Jon and Sarah, who were in the Boleros Bar, so we could have a nightcap and do a little dancing.
+We managed to do some waltzes and cha-chas.
+We look pretty good, considering we each had two glasses of vino!

 Remember to turn back your clock!!